xiaoxianyu-office/mm/Skills/Skills.md

     Skills:
     - ignite{ticks=100} @target

 Or perhaps you want it to set ALL players nearby on fire.
-Let's say within a 5 yard radius...
+Let's say within a 5 blocks radius...

     Skills:
     - ignite{ticks=100} @PlayersInRadius{radius=5}